Skip to content

 They all mean the same thing.
 There's no difference between a compression stocking and a support stocking, except for the wording.

-Q. How long should compression stockings last?
+How long do compression stockings last?

 If properly care for, compression stockings should last between four and six months.
 Stockings made from sheer fabrics can develop snags and runs like regular sheer stockings, and can have a shorter life span.
 Keep the following factors in mind when estimating how long your hosiery should last: